Where to Stay in Los Angeles: Best Areas & Hotels

 If your main focus is to soak up some sun, sand, and sea, Santa Monica makes the best base.
 It's safe and easy to stroll around, and you can ride the solar-powered ferris wheel at Pacific Park on Santa Monica Pier, bike or jog along The Strand, or shop 'til you drop at the open-air malls.

-Where to Stay for Shopping
+Where to Stay in Los Angeles for Shopping

 Santa Monica offers one of the best all-round shopping experiences in LA.
 Here, you'll find Third Street Promenade, a pedestrian-only open-air mall, and the adjoining Santa Monica Place, with Nordstrom, Bloomingdale's, and more than 80 specialty stores.